 Born in Chittoor, Andhra Pradesh, Krishna Reddy is best known for his prints.
 Reddy was responsible for inventing viscosity printing at Atelier 17.
 Reddy`s discovery of color viscosity has simplified printing processes and increased the intensity of the image with the use of multiple colors.

 Reddy's technique and style distinguished him as an important printmaker.
 Reddy's prints are abstract with grid-like designs on plates.
 They revolve around subjects from nature as well as human figures.

 In 1958, Somnath Hore moved to Delhi to join the Delhi Polytechnic.
-He experimented and analysed different methods of printmaking such as wood engraving, etching, lithograph and dry point to negotiate with his political image making.
-His prints started gaining attention and prominence across the country and was referred by his contemporaries in the cultural field.
+He experimented and analyzed different methods of printmaking such as wood engraving, etching, lithograph, and drypoint to negotiate with his political image-making.
+His prints started gaining attention and prominence across the country and were referred by his contemporaries in the cultural field.

 His etchings represent a time when he moved on from semi representational works to abstract works.
 The viscosity technique utilizes a combination of relief printmaking and intaglio printmaking methods to create a multicolored print.